Holoscope: Open and Lightweight Telescope & Honeypot Platform

-\sysname{} supports any honeypots that can be containerised.
-When dealing with containerised honeypots in a cluster, two major challenges arise: (i) how to expose the pod containing the honeypot over the sensors' port, and (ii) how to guarantee the pod is not compromised.
+\sysname{} supports any honeypot that can be containerised.
+Deploying containerised honeypots within a cluster introduces two main challenges: (i) exposing the pod hosting the honeypot transparently, and (ii) preventing any lateral movement originating from the pod itself, as it runs vulnerable code.

-Kubernetes can expose a pod directly on a sensor's port using \textit{hostNetwork}, making it appear like a local service.
-However, this creates a major security risk, since a compromised pod would have unrestricted access to the sensor's network.
-Additionally, we aim at exposing honeypots with control over the \textit{range of ports} and \textit{range of IP addresses} exposed to attackers.
-For example, we envision scenarios where \sysname{} routes traffic from specific attackers to different backends, or steers all packets targeting some addresses to basic L4 responders that complete the TCP three-way handshake to capture initial payloads~\cite{all_darknet_are_the_same}.
-Kubernetes does not support this natively, thus we rely on our Toolbox module described next.

-To preserve honeypot integrity and reduce the risk of pod compromise, we leverage Kubernetes' built-in isolation mechanisms, ensuring each pod operates with the minimum required privileges.
+We address the first challenge through the Network Enforcement Module which manages traffic steering and port exposure.
+To preserve honeypot integrity and minimise the risk of compromise, we rely on Kubernetes' built-in isolation mechanisms, ensuring each pod operates with the minimum required privileges.
 Since this is a static approach, we additionally integrate Falco, an active monitoring system that tracks runtime behaviour and detects signs of compromise.